hil-se/CodeSearch/README.md

 ```

 ## Code search
 Once the dependencies are installed, run the corresponding files to run the code search experiment on that dataset with the default parameters.
+The parameters values can be changed to conduct different experiments.

 For CodeSearchNet Python, run -
 ```
 python CodeSearch.py